 1995 - Suu Kyi is freed from house arrest on 10 July but is not allowed to travel outside Rangoon.
 She continues her calls for dialogue and a peaceful transition to a democratic government, using weekend talks to crowds outside her house to convey her message to the Burmese people and the world.

+1996 - The junta cracks down on the NLD.
+Over 1,000 NLD members and supporters are arrested or detained between May and November.
+Suu Kyi's Rangoon residence is blockaded by the junta and she is prevented from giving her weekend talks.
 On 9 November a 200-strong mob thought to be members of the government-sponsored Union Solidarity and Development Association attack an NLD motorcade carrying Suu Kyi as it travels in broad daylight through Rangoon.
 Neither the police nor army officers intervene and no one is ever charged.

 However, the Association of South East Asian Nations (ASEAN) takes a conciliatory line, admitting Burma as a full member on 23 July.